drivelling-spinel/tartar/README.md

 ## Documentation

-1. [CHANGES](doc/changes.md) - comprehensive list of changes in Tartar
+1. [CHANGES](doc/chng2022.md) - comprehensive list of changes in Tartar
-                               compared to ee-2.39db5-joel2 it is based on
+                                compared to the version released for Christmas 2021
 2. [AUTHORS](doc/authors.md)  - acknowledgements for authors of the ports Tartar is based on and their work
-3. [README](doc/TARTAR.TXT)  - templated readme one would expect to accompany any Doom related release
+3. [README](doc/TARTAR.TXT)   - templated readme one would expect to accompany any Doom related relea
+4. [BUGS](doc/bugs.md)        - known issues in Tartar
-4. [EXTRAS](doc/extras.md)   - notes on extras and goodies included with the binary distribution
+5. [EXTRAS](doc/extras.md)    - notes on extras and goodies included with the binary distribution

 ## Obtaining and installing Tartar